exceptionnotfound/LINQExamples/README.md

 There's also several other aggregates we can use:

+    // Sum the UnitPrice
-    var totalPrice = products.Sum(x => x.UnitPrice); //Sum the UnitPrice
+    var totalPrice = products.Sum(x => x.UnitPrice);
     Console.WriteLine("Total Price: $" + totalPrice.ToString());

     var totalProducts = products.Count(); //Total number of products
     Console.WriteLine("# of Products: " + totalProducts.ToString());

-    var totalProductsWhere = products.Count(x => x.UnitPrice < price); //Total number of products where the unit price is greater than some comparison price
+    // Total number of products where the unit price is greater than some comparison price var totalProductsWhere = products.Count(x => x.UnitPrice < price);
     Console.WriteLine("# of Products (Price < $" + price.ToString() + "): " + totalProductsWhere.ToString());

     var maxPrice = products.Max(x => x.UnitPrice); //The maximum unit price in the set